Grader-ISAGe/ISAGEearabic/ISAGe-Arabic/README.md

 1. The folder "Requirements" includes files data(the trained model, semantic space, Word Embeddings, words-dictionary,stop words, Min-Max dictionary(TFlog Wheights))

-2. Put the content of the link bolow in the "requirements" folder :
+2. Copy the content of the folder "requierement Arabic" (in the link bolow) in the "requirements" folder of the plugin:

 4. Introduce (question, student answer, reference answer and difficulty) to the getScore function as in the example in the main function.